regret-index/Administrix-Mod/README.md

  * Playing cards too quickly can sometimes have tooltips or targetting arrows mess up the Transpose interface.
  * Both Blessings lack part of the Plot card indicator.
- * Schism+ and Newborn Divinity+ squish their descriptions against a fraction of the card text box.
  * The in-game character statistics page prints a blank listing for the character name.

 --== Full Release Plans ==--
 ======
+ * Overhauls to Duality, Affinity, Yin, and Yang.
+ * Simplified Chinese Localization, finally, jeez.
  * Quick mechanics reference + tutorial guide.
  * Balance adjustments as according to feedback.
- * The remaining 10/80 cards (more pure-value commons and supports for muddled Y / Y decks, alongside lingering concepts) 7/11 relics for a full character set (boss ones...), and another potion (a Plot focus?)
+ * The remaining 5/80 cards (mostly lingering concepts), 7/11 relics for a full character set (boss ones...), and another potion (a Plot focus?).
- * A custom UI panel, constantly depicting card types played for Duality (instead of the current placeholder relic-based UI) plus tracking Yin & Yang in a fashion seperated from Miko's endless power stacks.
  * Further effects improvements.
-Character animation, the character select screen, Wuji, some self-debuff cards, and the plainer Rare cards are all intended targets.
+Character animation, the character select screen, scaling cards, self-debuff cards, and the plainer Rare cards are all intended targets.
 Some secret effects against bosses, too, perhaps.
- * A Simplified Chinese Translation has been offered up, and is being readied for.

 ...